 Refuel with one of the famous Voodoo Doughnuts, then cycle to the world’s smallest park – Mills End – near the waterfront.
 Call in at Powell’s, the largest independent bookstore on earth, then head to SE Hawthorne and 12th Ave for lunch at the Food Trucks.

-In the afternoon, check out the parks above the city (accessed by bus or bike), browse the boutiques down on NW21st and 23rd streets, then head east, over the river, for dinner at Farm Spirit (bookings required) for an exquisite tasting menu.
+In the afternoon, check out the parks above the city (accessed by bus or bike), browse the boutiques down on NW21st and 23rd streets.
 End with music and craft beer at Doug Fir Lounge.

 Top end: Forget luxury chain hotels: pick a place with oodles of character – and they don’t come much more characterful than the Ace Hotel.
 Set in a historic building complete with creaky wooden floorboards, an excellent coffee bar, and rooms with record players, this boutique retreat is honestly difficult to tear yourself away from.

 Mid-range: Stay in the Burnside area, just a little outside Downtown, and you not only save pennies but also have the Doug Fir Lounge music venue on your doorstep – as well as an onsite gallery.
 The Jupiter Hotel oozes 60s-style motel chic, complete with a chalkboard door for creating your own masterpiece.

 You’ll definitely be hungry for more.
 Extend your bike rental: cycling along the Willamette (rhymes with ‘dammit’) River offers a heady mix of urban and natural landscapes.

 For more culture, head to the Oregon Historical Society to trace the city’s origins, the Art Museum, and Museum of Science and Industry.